cipheraxat/reader3/README.md

-# Reader3 - Modern EPUB Reader
+# PDFreader - Modern EPUB Reader
+Insipred from Andrej karpathy reader3 repo
 ![reader3](reader3.png)

 A lightweight, self-hosted EPUB reader with a beautiful interface for reading digital books.
 Upload your EPUB files through a simple drag-and-drop interface and enjoy a clean reading experience.